FRC1257/robotics-training/docs/java/3-Functions/1-Basics.md

 ```

 As we increase the usage of this function, the benefits increase as well.
 Additionally, say we wanted to update the `printHello()` function by changing `Hello!` to `Hello World!`.
 If we had used the function, we would only have to change one line to make this change.
 Then, the change would be reflected across all 5 of the print statements.
 However, if we did not use the function, we would have to change 5 lines, leading to a lot more work.

-Overall, these basic functions are used to reduce repeated code and work.